Dbpautt/trade-A-record/README.md

 - **404** - As a user I want to receive feedback on the page if I'm getting into a non-existing page.
 - **500** - As a user I want to see an error page when the page is not working because there's a server error and somebody is working.
+- **accept request** - As a user I want to accept a trade offer.
 - **homepage** - As a user I want to  understand the concept of the website and a short list of records that are currently traded and have the option to signup and login.
 - **sign up** - As a user I want to sign up on the webpage to then trade records with other users.
 - **login** - As a user I want to log in to browse records and to acces my account.
 - **logout** - As a user when I'm done with my session I'd like to logout.
-- **records list** - As a user I want to see all the records currently traded and filter the ones I'm interested in.
+- **records list** - As a user I want to see all the records currently traded .
 - **record detail** - As a user I want to see the record details and have the option to trade them with a record I own.
 - **record request page** - As a user I want to offer a trade to get a record.
+- **record create** - As a user I want to create a record I will trade.
-- **user profile** - As a user I want to see in my profile: a mini brief Bio, the list of records I currently offer and the incoming and outgoing requests.
+- **user profile** - As a user I want to see my profile with a Bio,
+- **incoming requests** - As a user I want to see the list of my incoming requests
-- **records create** - As a user I want to create a record I will trade.
+- **outgoing requests** - As a user I want to see my outgoing requests status.
+- **my records** -As a user I want to see the list of records I currently offer.
-- **solve request** - As a user I want review the trade offer.
+- **reject request** - As a user I want to reject a trade offer.

 ## Backlog